soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 - Tables represent individual properties and pieces of information, while the meaning and relationships of the data often remain implicit.
 - To ensure that data remain interpretable and reusable in the long term, their meaning must be made explicit and formally described.

+> **Collection and research data consist of more than individual facts.
+Their **meaning and relationships** are equally important.
+Semantic modeling makes these connections explicit, understandable, and reusable.**
 ---

 ## Module objectives

-In Module 1, the conceptual basis for a domain model is created.
-The collection perspective is transformed into a modeling perspective.
+In this module, you will learn how to move from a collection perspective to a modeling perspective.

-- Object data and their context are analyzed.
-- Central concepts in the object data are identified and contextualized through associated events and relationships.
+You will:

-- The identified domain concepts, events, and relationships are aligned with corresponding classes (Entities) and properties (Properties) of CIDOC CRM.
+- identify relevant concepts, events, and relationships in collection and research data,
+- align them with classes and properties of CIDOC CRM,
-- This gradually produces an ontology-based domain structure or domain logic using CIDOC CRM.
-- This domain logic is visualized and serves as the basis for collection-related data management and administration in WissKI.
+- develop and justify a coherent domain logic, and
-- The developed domain logic is visualized in Draw.io and prepared for later implementation in WissKI.
+- visualize this logic as a conceptual model that can later be implemented in WissKI.

 ---

 ## Guiding question

-> **How can information about a collection object be transformed into a transparent, interoperable semantic data model that can be implemented in WissKI?**
+> **How can information about an object be transformed into a transparent, interoperable semantic data model that can be implemented in WissKI?**

 This guiding question accompanies all units of the module.
 Three levels are distinguished: